Skip to main content

 Frequently Asked Questions

-What handicap are the Wilson Staff Model Blade irons suited for?
+What handicap range is the Wilson Staff Model Blade designed for?

-Are the Wilson Staff Model Blade irons still available?
+What clubs are included in the Wilson Staff Model Blade set?

 See How These Irons Fit Your Game